 The petition proved to be a powerful catalyst, not only in her own community but also across the country, for those who agreed with Bryant’s goals.
 The City of Charlottesville responded by creating a commission to consider the statue’s removal and ultimately voted to remove it.
 That triggered supporters of the Confederate monuments, generally, and the Lee statue, particularly, to fight back.
 In August 2017. white supremacists descended upon the city in an effort to preserve the statue, and anti-racists rallied to counter protest.
 Sadly, one person was murdered and several others injured when one of the white supremacists used his car as a weapon against a group of counter protesters.

 Though the city voted to remove the statue, Virginia law intervened to prevent its removal.
 However, in March 2020, the Virginia legislature finally passed a bill that allows local governments to remove statues and monuments.
-Meanwhile, the Lee Park has been renamed twice, first as Emancipation Park and then as Market Street Park; as of this writing, removal of the Lee statue is still a work in progress.
+Meanwhile, the Lee Park has been renamed twice, first as Emancipation Park and then as Market Street Park; as of this writing, removal of the Lee statue is still tied up in a court challenge.

-In a 2018 essay penned for Teen Vogue, Bryan explained that “[i]t has always been bigger than just a statue.
+In a 2018 op-ed, Bryan explained that “[i]t has always been bigger than just a statue.
 There is truly a very long and intricate history of white supremacy that lurks beneath the bricks and sidewalks that the people of Charlottesville inhabit daily. ...
 The debate over Confederate monuments in public spaces only mirrors the larger question of what community means, causing us to really reflect on the messages that we are transmitting about community through our public spaces.”

 Later Bryant founded her high school’s Black Student Union and joined Black Lives Matter.
 As an honors student, she homed in on the racial achievement gap in schools.
 Bryant experienced the loneliness that many high-achieving African American students face as they move through the American public school system.
 Citing her own experience in an interview with The New York Times, Bryant explained: “you enter into this whole sunken place when you get into honors and A.P. courses.”
 In addition to the loneliness, she saw first-hand how gaining access to honors level courses just revealed new levels of systemic racism.
 You find out that “[t]here’s a whole system you’re up against.
 [Yet], [e]very small victory just cuts a hole into that system reminding you how fragile it is, but it’s still there.”